 Twin Falls Trail

 Be ready that Twin Falls will take your breath away.
-This beginners-friendly trail is a popular destination, usually crowded but worth it.
+This beginner-friendly trail is a popular destination, usually crowded but worth it.
 A one-mile (1.6-km) hike will take you to natural pools and waterfall cascades surrounded by ancient caves.